On Jan 31, 2007, the President of the United States gave his speech on the

 insurance and pharmaceutical markets to global competition should bring the

 cost of healthcare significantly down.
 Healthcare costs are a major burden

 on US consumers and businesses

-products and services to for exports, make more profits to pay off debt and
+generate new unique products and services for exports, make more profits to pay off debt and

 attract foreign investments.
 That is the best possible solution and would

 offer the U.S. the most competitive advantage.
 The U.S. has given the world